sincera315/Pretrained_Story_to_Audio_Model_Integration_CPU-GPU/README.md

 ## Gradio:
 -For the UI we basically used a Gradio based application that was attached and its code is also there
 ## Micro Service:
+The micro service we used to link the front to backend is basically GRPC api and Gradio was the frontend.
 ## Docker:
 we have files of docker which you have to unzip in the folder of silero-models and then use terminal to run some commands in it and it will integrate all of this.
 -**Commands To Run**: